 I think we can change the context of being both in the world and of it by acting on the growing remembering that everything and everyone is connected and interdependent for our survival and thriving.
 In other words, the less we identify with the more material, finite things of life and instead focus on what is truly meaningful and globally sustainable, the more we can be both in the world and “of it”.

 The mistake many of us have made in perceiving ourselves as a person in the world is one of language and its meaning: If we see ourselves living on Earth, on a continuum, the word “on” may suggest even unconsciously that skipping along through life taking from Nature is the way it’s supposed to be.
 Yet when we perceive ourselves living within the continuum of being, it feels different, doesn’t it?
-It smacks, appropriately so, of belonging, and her sibling – personal responsibility.
+It smacks of belonging and of personal responsibility.

 Of course you don’t live on a family, you live within a family to whom you have a responsibility as a member.